-6 WHITE-TAILED DEER (Odocoileus virainianus)
+6 WHITE-TAILED DEER

+(Odocoileus virginianus)

-The aptly named white-tailed deer are commonly seen along Skyline Drive grazing on green plants and woody vegetation.
-Thanks to their four-part stomach, they can consume food that other mammals cannot.
-Deercanbeactiveatanytimeofthenightorday. • Weight 90-310 lbs • Length 6-7 ft • Active year-round.
+White-tailed deer are commonly seen along Skyline Drive grazing on green plants and woody vegetation.
+Their four-part stomach allows them to consume food that other mammals cannot.
+Deer can be active at any time of the night or day. • Weight 90-310 lbs • Length 6-7 ft • Active year-round.